magefan/magefan-blog-export/README.md

 * You have the appropriate rights to export posts and media from WordPress.

 ## Installation
-  * Download the [archive](https://github.com/magefan/wordpress-blog-export/releases)  of the latest WordPress Blog Export tool version.
+  * Download the [archive](https://github.com/magefan/magefan-blog-export/releases)  of the latest WordPress Blog Export tool version.
   * Unzip the acrhive on your computer.
-  * Double check if the unzipped file name it "wordpress-blog-export".
-If it's not rename it to "wordpress-blog-export".
+  * Double check if the unzipped file name it "magefan-blog-export".
+If it's not rename it to "magefan-blog-export".
-  * Upload the "wordpress-blog-export" folder to your WordPress root directory (wordpress_root_directory/wp-content/plugins).
+  * Upload the "magefan-blog-export" folder to your WordPress root directory (wordpress_root_directory/wp-content/plugins).

 ## Usage